iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 1 reviews"/>
 </p>

+> Worthless app. does not work.
+People close to me are now dying from Covid and this worthless app helped no one.
+It drains battery on bluetooth and that's all it does.
+I am however fully vaccinated.
+UNINSTALLED<br> :date: __2021-04-11 08:44:06__

+> The only alert I got from this app was when I turn my Bluetooth off at home.
+I constantly get the notification telling me it can't check for exposures.
+I spent a while work day with someone that just came off quarantine and didn't get a notification then.
+There's too many variables for this to be useful and the constant bluetooth notifications were just annoying.<br> :date: __2021-04-09 13:44:33__

+> The app is a great idea, but it's useless because no one is using it.
+It should be mandatory.
+I'll uninstall because it does not work with only 500K installs.<br> :date: __2021-04-05 20:25:09__

+> TAKE THIS FAKE GARBIGE OFF THE STORE OK LOOK ITS STUPID ITS JUST FAKE IT SAID MY FREIND WAS EXSPOSED TO A PARSON IN HER SCHOOL BUT THAT PARSON WAS NEVER THIRE AT ALLL I HATE IM GOIMG TO ROST YOU OK...
+HERE I GO...
+TAKE THIS APP TO THE TRASH I WAS DONE WITH IT YESTERDSY<br> :date: __2021-04-04 23:30:51__

 > The app is really only useful if widely used.
 Much like the new Excelsior pass, if it's use is not mandated or widely used voluntarily, it is essentially useless.<br> :date: __2021-04-01 18:57:47__

 > The App unfortunately not opening up.<br> :date: __2021-03-30 05:32:48__